 Optimize for five Keywords, not one.
 Many firms optimize for too many or fail to optimize even for one.

 “Related Articles” can be a widget (block) offering links to several related blog posts or web pages.
 Usually, related links are internal to the website but could link beyond.
 Related Articles are generically Related Content, a block of links to related blog content.
 “Popular Articles” blocks at the bottom of the page are unusual and can be user-hostile.

 Blog Categories should be competitive differentiators or highlight must-have functionality or service offerings.
 Pick key differentiators as keywords and blog categories.

 Avoid stock photos if you can get a customer, partner, or company image.

 Capture Leads & Use Blog Content In Your Email Newsletters

-Make sure your website has lead generation buttons which allow you to ask for an exchange of email for valuable (sometimes downloadable) content.
+Make sure your website has lead generation buttons that allow you to ask for an exchange of email for valuable (sometimes downloadable) content.
 These are often referred to as a Call-To-Action (CTA) button.
 Make it clear to the visitor so they may provide an email address for your newsletter or email and phone to be a prospective lead.